This post may contain affiliate links. Please read our disclosure policy.

 You can bake a potato without piercing it—I’ve done it plenty of times myself.
 In fact, I’ve only had one burst in the oven a couple of times over the years.
 But let me tell you, when it does happen, it’s a mess!
 Those quick little fork pricks give steam a way to escape and help your potatoes bake up nice and fluffy without any surprises.
 It’s a simple step that just adds a little extra peace of mind while you’re getting dinner on the table.

 Yes!
-Avocado oil or canola oil work just as well.
-Use what you have on hand—this recipe is super forgiving.
+Avocado oil or canola oil works just as well.
+Use what you have on hand.
+This recipe is super forgiving.

 No, not unless you want a softer skin.
 Wrapping them in foil traps steam and gives you a more tender skin, but if you’re after that crispy, golden crust, skip the foil and bake them uncovered.

 Sure can!
-Just adjust the cook time based on your oven temperature (see my other oven temp chart).
+Adjust the cook time based on your oven temperature (see my other oven temp chart).
 Potatoes are super flexible—check my guide above for temp and time combos so everything finishes around the same time.

 They should feel tender when you squeeze them gently with an oven mitt or when a fork slides in easily.
 For the most accurate check, aim for an internal temp of 205–212°F.